OpenMaterial: A Large-scale Dataset of Complex Materials for 3D Reconstruction: Introduction

 \section{Introduction}

-Recovering the physical 3D layout of a scene from a series images has been a long-standing and fundamental problem in computer vision.
-Successfully achieving such 3D reconstruction would facilitate many downstream tasks such as augmented/virtual/mixed reality, environment mapping for autonomous navigation, or creating digital twins of the real world using ubiquitous mobile devices.
+Recovering the 3D geometry of a scene from images has been a long-standing and fundamental problem in computer vision.
+Successfully achieving such 3D reconstruction would facilitate numerous downstream tasks.
+For example, it can be leveraged in embodied AI and robotics, enabling efficient real-to-simulation workflows and supporting the creation of realistic, scalable simulation environments.
+It also plays a key role in building digital twins of the real world using mobile devices.

-In recent years, the field of 3D reconstruction has seen significant progress, particularly via the development of neural radiance fields, which, although often targeting novel view synthesis, aim to internally extract a 3D scene representation.
-In this context, while the pioneering NeRF method simply modeled 3D shape as an occupancy map, subsequent approaches have introduced the use of implicit neural representations, such as deep signed distance functions, thus leveraging popular 3D shape models.
-Among these, variants such as Neuralangelo~\cite{Li23}, BakedSDF~\cite{Yariv23}, and Instant-NGP~\cite{Muller22} achieve peak performance in their respective areas.
-However, a closer inspection of the performance of these algorithms reveals that they may produce unsatisfactory results depending on the material properties of the observed object.
-For example, as noted in~\cite{Wang23b}, Neuralangelo yields geometric distortions when processing a metal rabbit model; similarly, BakedSDF produces artifacts when reconstructing a toaster with a specular surface.
-Altogether, it thus appears that, while existing 3D reconstruction algorithms deliver nearly perfect results on objects with diffuse surfaces, they consistently fail in the presence of objects that exhibit complex optical properties, such as those made of metal, glass, etc. This is because the complexity of \zd{light refraction, transmission, and specular reflection} on such objects leads to color inconsistencies across the multiple views, thus violating the underlying assumption of existing methods and posing significant challenges for 3D reconstruction.
+In recent years, the field of 3D reconstruction has seen significant progress, particularly via the development of neural radiance fields (NeRFs), which, although often targeting novel view synthesis, aim to internally extract a 3D scene representation.
+In this context, while the pioneering NeRF approach represents 3D scenes using a volumetric radiance field without explicitly modeling surfaces, subsequent approaches have incorporated implicit neural representations, such as deep signed distance functions (SDFs), to improve the accuracy of 3D surface reconstruction.
+In particular, methods like Neuralangelo~\cite{Li23}, BakedSDF~\cite{Yariv23}, and Instant-NGP~\cite{Muller22} perform well on objects with diffuse surfaces.
+However, their performance diminishes when reconstructing surfaces of objects made from complex materials such as metals and glass.
+The reflective and refractive properties of these materials disrupt multi-view color consistency, a fundamental assumption in general-purpose 3D reconstruction algorithms, leading to reconstruction artifacts.

-One of the key obstacles in the development of 3D reconstruction methods for non-diffuse objects is the lack of a standardized dataset covering a large diversity of complex materials and object shapes.
-To this date, only the dataset of~\cite{Liu23b} introduces some challenging materials but remains limited to 8 objects.
-This, however, falls short of providing a comprehensive benchmark for evaluating an algorithm's abilities at successfully handling diverse material types.